yann-strozecki/kekule-kagome/readme.md

 * On the first line, there are two integers, the first one is the number of motifs and the second is any value (it is a legacy option, not in use anymore).
 * Each line describes one motif as a sequence of integers.
 The first one is an identifier, typically a position in the alphabet (motif I is 9).
 The second one is the degree of the motif.
 Then, the labels or colors of the edges are given in order.
 To represent the complementary of the color given by the integer n, we use -n.
-The color should be

 <!-- HOW TO USE -->